 "Often the gap between where you are to where you want to be seems insurmountable.
-However, once you ditch the stereotype and change what you believe is possible, you'll suddenly see a very useful set of stairs to get you there."Ingrid Marsh - Founder
+However, once you ditch the negative beliefs steeped in stereotypes and change what you believe is possible, you'll suddenly see a very useful set of stairs to get you there."Ingrid Marsh - Founder

 There are two things that brought me here.